What are some common examples of Segregation of Duties?

 In an ideal situation, more than one person should manage a function.
-An employee with multiple functional roles within an organisation can abuse the power they are given hence the need for SOD controls.
-No organisation should underestimate the importance of SOD.
+An employee with multiple functional roles within an organisation can abuse the power they are given hence the need for Segregation of Duties controls.
+No organisation should underestimate the importance of SoD.

 It’s an important control in order to achieve an effective risk management strategy.
 Implementing segregation of duties helps to deter errors and irregularities.

 Why do we need Segregation of Duties controls?

 Effective segregation of duties (SOD) controls can reduce the risk of internal fraud through early detection of internal process failures in key business systems.

 Segregation of duties risk analysis is difficult to achieve without supported software.
 Read about SafePaaS’ Solution for Segregation of Duties: SoD Scanner

 SoD tools allow you to detect, analyse and manage risks associated with Segregation of Duties conflicts using complex role-based authorisation models.